Do we continually find it difficult to love others?

 For Believers in Yahushua Messiah [Jesus Christ], one of the most important signs that we are growing up spiritually is that by our words, we are holding tightly to our profession of faith in Yahushua Messiah [Jesus Christ] (see 1Timothy 6:12; Hebrews 10:23).

-Holding tightly to our profession [or proclamation] of faith, means we will be making very sure that the words we speak are in agreement with Father’s Word!
+Holding tightly to our profession [or proclamation] of faith, means we will be making very sure that the words we speak are in agreement with the Word of God!

 Father Gives Life and Breath

 Our words are formed by breath.
 Without breath, we have no words!
 Every breath we take is a gift from God (Acts 17:25)!
 Therefore we need to consider carefully how we are using the gift of our breath, and thus our words.

 Every word we speak is either a breath used for building up and supporting faith in Yahuwah [the LORD], or it is a breath used for tearing down and corrupting faith.
 For this reason, Father tests the growth of our faith, as He listens to the words we speak, especially when we are troubled or upset.

 What we do with the breath that has been entrusted to us is an essential part of maintaining good spiritual health, not only for ourselves, but for others as well!
 Are we being good stewards of the breath/the words we speak?
 The Scriptures exhort us to use our breath wisely, by deliberately watching over our words, speaking words of excellence, edification, and faithfulness (Ephesians 4:29-32).

 The word ‘breath’ is closely related to the word ‘spirit.’

 Sometimes, the Hebrew word for ‘breath’ is also the same word for ‘spirit,’ as seen in Psalms 33:6:

 By the word of Yahuwah [the LORD] were the heavens made; and all the host of them by the breath [spirit/rûach] of His mouth.
 (Psalms 33:6)